-This is where quite a lot of online marketers make a mistake, as they believe that certain keywords related to their business are enough, perhaps even more than enough, to enable them to drive more traffic to their websites and improve their SEO rankings.
-What they don’t realize is the fact that stuffing their websites with keywords, without actually conducting proper keyword research, does not actually do their rankings any good.
+This is where a lot of online marketers make a mistake, as they believe that certain keywords related to their business are enough, perhaps even more than enough, to enable them to drive more traffic to their websites and improve their SEO rankings.
+What they don’t realize is the fact that stuffing their websites with keywords, without actually conducting proper keyword research, does not do their rankings any good.

-Without further ado, take a look at all the reasons why your audience will always trump keywords when it comes to SEO.
+Without further ado, take a look at all the reasons your audience will always trump keywords when it comes to SEO.

 The traffic you receive from your SEO keywords is valuable only if it is the right kind of traffic.
 You may get a surge in traffic by implementing certain keywords related to your business, but that doesn’t mean that that kind of traffic will actually help your business grow.